kurysauce/CS-238-Project/README.md

 ---

 ## Project Overview
 This project implements a **Deep Q-Network (DQN)** to train an agent to play the classic Atari game **Pong** using reinforcement learning.
 The goal of the agent is to maximize the score by learning optimal paddle movements based on the game's state.
-We

 This project highlights key reinforcement learning concepts, including:
 - Neural network-based Q-value approximation.